datacite/blog/source/posts/the-first-5-years-of-datacite.html.md

 image: /images/uploads/5yearsdatacite.png
 doi: 10.5438/edb7-0r15
 ---
 _As part of our 10-year anniversary, we want to tell you the story of how DataCite was founded 10 years ago.
 Therefore, we approached several people ‘who were there’ to tell you their part of the story.
-This guest blog post is by Frauke Ziedorn, who was DataCite's DOI Service Manager from 2010 until 2015._
+This guest blog post is by Frauke Ziedorn, who was TIB's DOI Service Manager from 2010 until 2015 and the first co-chair of DataCite's Metadata Working Group._

 I came to the TIB and DataCite in 2010.
 Being the managing agency of DataCite, the TIB was the organizational hub of DataCite, providing not only a lot of man-power but also technical and organizational resources.
 Working for DataCite in the early years was a great adventure.
 We were a close and growing community expanding fast from the initial seven members to 21 members by the end of 2015.
 In this blog post, I will describe the work we did during the first five years and the working groups we started that allowed us to build the community.